Alpha Squadron (comics): Loa

 Loa (Alani Ryan) is Native Hawaiian.
 She possesses the ability to pass through solid material and disintegrate it.
 In New X-Men: Yearbook Special #1, she was voted as the most laid-back.
-Loa was one of the 27 students at the Xavier Institute to retain his powers after M-Day.
-She became X-Men trainee in Runaways #10.
+Loa was one of the 27 students at the Xavier Institute to retain her powers after M-Day.
+She became an X-Men trainee in Runaways #10.

 Network

 Network (Sarah Vale) is Preview's sister.
 She possessed the ability to communicate with and manipulate machinery.
 This allowed to access computer files and manipulate programming to suit her needs among other things.
 In New X-Men: Yearbook Special #1, she was voted as the most likely to become a millionaire.
-Network was depowered after M-Day and she died on a bus that was attacked by Stryker in New X-Men #23.
+Network was depowered after M-Day and she died on a bus that was attacked by William Stryker in New X-Men #23.
+She was resurrected on Krakoa.